shodor-education/petascale-semester-curriculum/README.md

 <h3 align="center">Petascale Semester Curriculum</h3>
   <p align="center">
     The Blue Waters Parallel Computational STEM Curriculum Capstone is a a collection of 11 units and a total of 97 lessons that covers parallel computing and its applications.
 Units are groupings of lessons (about 6 or 12) with materials for each lesson designed to last 25 minutes.
-You can also view the materials on <a href="http://shodor.org/petascale/materials/semesterCurriculum">our website.</a>
+The materials are also hosted on <a href="http://shodor.org/petascale/materials/semesterCurriculum">Shodor's Petascale site.</a>
     <br />
   </p>
 </p>